‘Men of the Forest’ enter Andermatt - SWI swissinfo.ch

 In 1397, the valley dwellers declared what is now the Gurschen Forest to be a Bannwald (avalanche protection forest).
 According to Andermatt Tourism, the declaration, which was reaffirmed in 1717 and later, stated under threat of punishment “that no one shall take or carry anything from this forest, not even rowanberries or pine cones, or anything else that is growing or that has grown in the forest, no matter whether it be day or night, and whoever does such things, man or woman, young or old, shall suffer extreme penalties”.

-But who would enforce this and mete out justice to any rowanberry thieves?
+But who would enforce this and prevent any rowanberry theft?
 The job – from spring, almost as soon as the snow had melted, until shortly before the start of winter – fell to men, probably day labourers, known as Woldmanndli.

 The local climate was harsh, even in summer, and they wore jute bags as a kind of protective clothing.
 Since communication in the forest by voice or hand gesture was limited, the Woldmanndli used instruments made from goat horns.